abelsiqueira/abelsiqueira.github.io-old/curriculum.en.md

   PR, Brazil;
   - 02/2016 - 07/2016 - Post-doctorate at IMPA, RJ, Brazil;
   - 03/2012 - 01/2016 - PhD at the University of São Paulo on applied
   mathematics, working with nonlinear optimization.
+PhD thesis:
-My thesis was titled (translation) "Topics on Optimality Conditions for Nonlinear Programming".
+  (translation) "Topics on Optimality Conditions for Nonlinear Programming".